Skip to main content

 Fires when a user message is received in pipeline mode.
 Your callback processes the message and returns the agent’s response as a string, which is then synthesized to speech.

-on_message is only used in pipeline mode (provider="pipeline").
-In OpenAI Realtime and ElevenLabs ConvAI modes, the AI provider handles responses directly.
+on_message is only used in pipeline mode (when you pass stt= / tts= instead of engine=).
+In engine mode (OpenAI Realtime, ElevenLabs ConvAI) the engine handles responses directly.

 Event Fields